kevinolega/businessideasph/_posts/2014-11-07-never-lose-heart.md

 <p>You will work.</p>
 <p>You will spend money and time on necessities and something else.</p>
 <p>The difference is where you put your spare money and spare time.</p>
 <p>If you don"t like the results you are getting, you can look at how you are spending your spare resources.
-Try something <a href="http://www.dgfev.com/">online casino</a>  else.</p>
+Try something  else.</p>
 <p>If you have a kid, when do you quit trying to teach him or her how to walk?
 Until he or she walks right?
 You don"t quit and say I"ve used too much resources. </p>
 <p>Never lose heart.
 Failure is directly related to the strategy used or the skill level of your execution.</p>